athingforjaz/note-leaver/readme.md

 # Welcome to Note Leaver!
-Ever wanted to leave a note for a short period of time, but have it persist once you refresh the page.
+Ever wanted to leave a note for a short period of time, but have it not persist once you refresh the page.
 Me too!
 Gosh, we have so much in common already!

 ![note-leaver](images/note-leaver.png "note-leaver")